watson-developer-cloud/community/conversation/README.md

 ## Sending utterances and generating conversation logs through a script <a id=generate-chat-logs></a>
 Sometimes you need a quick way to simulate a user and call the /message API with a sequence of input utterances.
 For example, you may want to test your workspace and generate data for the Improve section of the Conversation UI.
 Download the [generate_chat_logs](generate_chat_logs.py) python file along with the sample [utterances-for-generate-chat-logs CSV file](utterances-for-generate-chat-logs.csv).
-When you run the script, pass your own Conversation credentials, workspace and URL information as parameters as described in the comments at the top of [generate_chat_logs](generate_chat_logs.py).
+When you run the script, pass your own Conversation credentials, workspace and URL information as parameters.
 For example:

-    ./generate_chat_logs.py3 <username> <password> <workspace ID> <utterances-for-generate-chat-logs.csv> --url <URL to Conversation API>
+    ./generate_chat_logs.py <username> <password> <workspace ID> <utterances-for-generate-chat-logs.csv> --url <URL to Conversation API>

-Run generate_chat_logs.py --help for a description of all the input parameters.
+You can run generate_chat_logs.py --help for a description of all the input parameters.